Jul 6, 2026

 Supports skin elasticity, hydration, and a healthy complexion.

-The core skin claim is well-supported: type I/III collagen peptides improved objective skin elasticity versus placebo over 8 weeks in Proksch 2014 (PMID 23949208), and the added vitamin C is a required cofactor for collagen synthesis.
-Nicotinamide has its own skin-barrier literature.
+The core skin claim is well-supported: type I/III collagen peptides improved objective skin elasticity versus placebo over 8 weeks in Proksch 2014 (PMID 23949208), and Thorne delivers 13 g of that form.
+The HydroPeach ceramides carry a manufacturer-cited clinical study on the skin's ceramide/moisture endpoint.
 The most evidence-backed positioning in this product's marketing.

-Vitamin C and nicotinamide enhance the collagen formula.
+Ceramides, polyphenols, and nicotinamide riboside enhance the formula.

 Verified